homerjed/sbiax/paper/paper.md

 are the weights of each density estimator in the ensemble.
 This ensemble likelihood can be easily sampled with an MCMC sampler.
 In Figure
 \ref{fig:sbi_example} we show an example posterior from applying SBI, with our code, using two compression methods separately.

 ![An example of posteriors derived with `sbiax`.
 We fit a ensemble of two continuous normalising flows to a set of simulations of cosmic shear two-point functions.
 The expectation $\xi[\pi]$ is linearised with respect to $\pi$ and a theoretical data covariance model $\Sigma$ allows for easy sampling of many simulations - an ideal test arena for SBI methods.
 We derive two posteriors, from separate experiments, where a linear (red) or neural network compression (blue) is used.
-In black, the true analytic posterior is shown (note that for a finite set of simulations the posteriors will not overlap completely).\label{fig:sbi_example}](sbi_example.png)
+In black, the true analytic posterior is shown.
+Note that for a finite set of simulations the blue posterior will not overlap completely with the black and red posteriors - we explore this effect upon the posteriors from SBI methods, due to an unknown data covariance, in @homer.\label{fig:sbi_example}](sbi_example.png)

 <!-- # Compression